metrixorg/MetrixSDK-AndroidSample/README.en.md

     # JsonSerializer, JsonDeserializer instances (so they can be used in @JsonAdapter)
     -keep class * implements com.google.gson.TypeAdapterFactory
     -keep class * implements com.google.gson.JsonSerializer
     -keep class * implements com.google.gson.JsonDeserializer
+    #gms
+    -keep class com.google.android.gms.** { *; }

 </div>

+5.apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
+To allow the Metrix SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].
+If you haven't done this yet, follow these steps:

+  - Open the `build.gradle` file of your app and find the `dependencies` block.
+Add the following line:

+      ```
+      implementation 'com.google.android.gms:play-services-analytics:16.0.7'
+      ```

+      **Note**: The Metrix SDK is not tied to any specific version of the `play-services-analytics` part of the Google Play Services library, so feel free to always use the latest version of it (or whichever you might need).

+  - **Skip this step if you are using version 7 or later of Google Play Services**: In the Package Explorer open the `AndroidManifest.xml` of your Android project.
+Add the following `meta-data` tag inside the `<application>` element.

+      ```xml
+      <meta-data android:name="com.google.android.gms.version"
+                 android:value="@integer/google_play_services_version" />
+      ```

-5. Please add the following permissions, which the Metrix SDK needs, if they are not already present in your `AndroidManifest.xml` file:
+6. Please add the following permissions, which the Metrix SDK needs, if they are not already present in your `AndroidManifest.xml` file:

 <div dir=ltr>